emqx/neuron-docs/en_US/data-processing-engine/prerequisite-setup.md

 ![data-stream-rules-sub](./assets/data-stream-rules-sub.png)

-Tos subscribe the data Groups of southbound device,
+To subscribe the data Groups of southbound device,

 1. Click on the `Add subscription` button in the top right corner.
 2. Click on the drop down box to select the southbound device, in this case, we select the modbus-plus-tcp-1 device built above.